rdnajac/cbmf/README.md

 representing an important advancement in making high-throughput sequencing data more accessible and manageable for the broader research community.

+## 📚 Documentation

+The wiki is no longer maintained and has been migrated [here](https://palomerolab.org/how-to/).

 ## 🚀 Quick Start

 Clone the repository.